-Your MacBook has the Network Setup Assistant application to help walk you through setting up an Internet connection.
+Your MacBook Pro has the Network Setup Assistant application to help walk you through setting up an Internet connection.
 Open System Preferences and click Network.
 Click the "Assist me" button to open Network Setup Assistant.

-If you have trouble with your Internet connection, you can try the steps in this section starting with Network Diagnostics.
+If you have trouble with your Internet connection, you can try the steps in this section for your type of connection or you can use Network Diagnostics.